 (They’re also the starting point for this self-guided San Francisco tour!)

-Speaking of popular filming locations… You won’t want to miss Hollywood’s famous DC double!
-San Francisco City Hall looks a lot like the Capitol Building in Washington, and movie directors have used it as a convincing fake for decades.
+Speaking of popular filming locations, you won’t want to miss Hollywood’s famous DC double!
+San Francisco City Hall looks like the Capitol Building in Washington, and movie directors have used it as a convincing fake for decades.

 You can see it in films like Raiders of the Lost Ark, Invasion of the Body Snatchers, and the James Bond thriller, A View to Kill.

 A San Francisco tour is never complete without a visit to Lombard Street!
-The terrain here is too steep to safely drive downhill… so city planners found a creative solution.
-This one block incorporates EIGHT hairpin turns to mitigate the severe slope.
+The terrain is too steep to safely drive downhill, so city planners found a creative solution.
+This one-block incorporates EIGHT hairpin turns to mitigate the severe slope.
 The result is a snake-shaped road that looks like it comes right out of a cartoon.

 The street’s unique shape makes it SUPER fun to use in Hollywood car chase scenes.
-Look for it in movies like Magnum Force and Marvel’s Ant Man and the Wasp.
-Don’t count on having your own high-speed adventure here, though…. the speed limit is only 5 miles per hour!
+Look for it in movies like Magnum Force and Marvel’s Ant-Man and the Wasp.
+Don’t count on having your high-speed adventure here, though the speed limit is only 5 miles per hour!

-Speaking of birds… This street is full of tropical cherry-headed conures!
-Once imported from Peru as pets, the birds have since started their own colony here in sunny SF.
-They even star in their own documentary, The Wild Parrots of Telegraph Hill.
+Speaking of birds this street is full of tropical cherry-headed conures!
+Once imported from Peru as pets, the birds have started their colony here in sunny SF.
+They even star in their documentary, The Wild Parrots of Telegraph Hill.